EbookFoundation/thoth-wiki/OAPEN.md

 OAPEN provides multiple [metadata feeds](https://oapen.org/librarians/15635975-metadata), including [[MARCXML]], [[ONIX 3.0]], and [[CSV]].

 ## Ingest

 OAPEN would prefer to ingest data from Thoth via an [[OAI-PMH]] feed.
+Upon metadata & file retrieval the book will typically be live on OAPEN within 5 working days.

+## Embargo

+OAPEN can support embargo periods for books (typically up to 3 months).
+The book page will be live, including description but the book file(s) cannot be accessed yet.
+Upon request and for special occasions only OAPEN can manually input a title and its metadata on an exact day to ensure it won't appear in any form online prior to the desired date.